-This year-long professional development program will showcase current energy science, technologies and careers to enhance Energy Literacy Fellows’ ability to deliver energy-related content, conduct STEM-based activities and promote STEM career opportunities to students.
-Fellows will interact with diverse scientists, engineers and industry representatives to receive up-to-date, curriculum-relevant content and engage in hands-on, inquiry-based activities designed to support learning about the science of energy.
+This year-long professional development program showcases current energy science, technologies and careers to enhance Energy Literacy Fellows’ ability to deliver energy-related content, conduct STEM-based activities and promote STEM career opportunities to students.
+Fellows interact with scientists and industry representatives to receive up-to-date, curriculum-relevant content and engage in hands-on activities designed to support learning about energy.

 The Northside OWL Initiative engages elementary teachers from Chapel Hill Carrboro City Schools in year-long professional development to develop and improve their skills in teaching science outdoors using interdisciplinary, inquiry based instructional approaches.
 Tailored curriculum materials aligned with 3rd, 4th and 5th grade science curriculum provide opportunities to integrate content areas while learning in the schoolyard and nearby natural areas.